 Behavior Tells All: Examples of Behavioral Biometrics Use Cases

-Three of the most prominent use cases for behavioral biometrics in banking are for account opening protection, account takeover protection, and social engineering scam detection.
+Four of the most prominent use cases for behavioral biometrics in banking and financial services are for account opening protection, account takeover protection, social engineering scam detection, and mule account detection.

 Account Opening Protection: When New Customers Are Not

 In a 2020 study conducted by the FTC, there was an 88% increase in new credit card accounts activated and a 33% increase in new bank accounts opened through the use of identity theft compared to the year before.
 The opening of fraudulent accounts is a serious problem, costing banks time and money and requiring additions to security that hurt the customer experience.
 The question is: How can you trust a new customer you have never seen before?

 During account opening, typing speed, swipe patterns, and every click of the mouse tell a story – one of cybercriminal activity or genuine user behavior.
 Even when a bank has never seen a user before, behavioral biometrics technology quickly spots trusted behaviors to create a smooth customer journey during the account opening process.
 The power of machine learning identifies statistically observed norms for “good” and “bad” behavior.

 In one case, a top-5 U.S. card issuer realized a $10 million annual uplift by deploying behavioral biometrics in their account opening process.
 The issuer gained a new layer of visibility that enabled them to decipher between legitimate applicants and cybercriminals and accept more applications with a greater level of confidence.